alexji/mikerun/README.md

 * 6-13-2019: the lamp apparently has been moved back, since we needed much shorter exposure times this run.

 # Reduction Instructions

+Note: I recommend using this "new" version of CarPy that resolves many bugs:
+- Go to ftp://ftp.obs.carnegiescience.edu/pub/kelson
+- Get `dist20190610.tgz`
+- In your CarPy directory (e.g. `/usr/local/CarPy/`), make a backup of the `dist` folder
+- Unzip the file into the CarPy Directory, it should make a new `dist folder

+How to reduce data:
 - Put all your raw data in one directory.
 I will call it `raw_data` in these instructions, but replace it however you want.
   - CarPy searches for every file in `raw_data/*.fits`.
 Subdirectories of `raw_data` will be ignored.
 - Enter the CarPy environment (e.g. `source /usr/local/CarPy/Setup.bash`)